renebarto/baremetal/doc/tutorials/03-setting-up-project-structure.md

 <img src="images/visualstudio-select-project-folder.png" alt="Visual Studio select root folder" width="800"/>

 Visual Studio will now open your project folder, and start loading `CMakeSettings.json`.
-After loading, it will select the first configuration in your `CMakeSettings.json` file, in this case "Baremetal-Debug".
+After loading, it will select the first configuration in your `CMakeSettings.json` file, in this case "Baremetal-RPI-Debug".

 Depending on whether you selected to always generate CMake configuration or not, it will also automatically configure your project.
 If not, you can always force configuration of CMake by selecting `Project->Configure baremetal-main`.